apalache-mc/apalache/docs/src/idiomatic/007if-then-else.md

 - Each action declares fewer transitions, so it's easier to reason about it
 - A disjunction of actions is closer to a union of transition sets than an `IF-THEN-ELSE` expression
 - Nested `IF-THEN-ELSE` expressions are an extrapolation of these problems and can over-constrain some branches if not done carefully.
 Using different actions defining its conditions explicitly leaves less room for implicit wrong constraints that an `ELSE` branch allows.
+See the example below.

 Assuming `C1()` is a condition for `A1()` and `C2()` is a condition for `A2()`: